Mjz86/C_colon/mcc.md

- if two printers  P1 and  P2 within memory  regions  M1 and M2 are compared, if M1 and M2 are offset dependent reletive to each other ,   P1 and  P2 have ordering as if they were offsets  in the union of M2 and M1, else if its a  check of (in)equality and  M1 and M2 do not have offset dependacny relative to  each other( and not overlap)   and both are  `refexpr` qualified and have non zero size,the check will say non equality, otherwise the behavior is undefined.
+ if two printers  P1 and  P2 within memory  regions  M1 and M2 are compared, if M1 and M2 are offset dependent reletive to each other ,   P1 and  P2 have ordering as if they were offsets  in the union of M2 and M1, else if its a  check of (in)equality and  M1 and M2 do not have offset dependacny relative to  each other( and not overlap)   and both are  `refexpr` qualified and have non zero size,the check will say non equality, otherwise the behavior is unspecified.

 * note:
  if ptr1 and ptr2 have an exact defined compare result,